 Sogdian texts are held in a number of different collections around the world, each of which uses their own numbering systems and publishes their own catalogues.
 The major obstacle encountered, therefore, is due to the fact that different expeditions (especially to Turfan) from different countries often collected fragments belonging to a single manuscript.
 Those fragments were subsequently dispersed around the world, assigned find-signatures or shelf-numbers according to each collection’s unique system, and catalogued independently of one another.
 This means that scholars often have to reconstruct texts by combining manuscript fragments held in disparate collections – not always an easy task!
 (For the image see Reck, 2009, ‘Soghdische manichäische Parabeln in soghdischer Schrift’)

 The major collections of Sogdian texts are in:

-The Turfanforschung of the the Berlin-Brandenburg Academy of Sciences, whose online catalogue Digitales Turfan-Archiv contains digital images of pretty much every fragment in their possession.
+BERLIN: The Turfanforschung of the the Berlin-Brandenburg Academy of Sciences, whose online catalogue Digitales Turfan-Archiv contains digital images of pretty much every fragment in their possession.
 It is the largest collection of texts from the oasis of Turfan.
 To look at Sogdian fragments, simply browse to M (for Manichaean script), n (for ‘Nestorian’ script), So-Ch/So (for Sogdian script), or even Ch/U (some Sogdian script fragments previously thought to be Uighur).
 But how will you know which fragments you want to read, or what has been published on a given fragment?
 For that you’ll need a catalogue.
-Pick up Reck (2006)2 for Manichaean (in content) texts written in Sogdian script, Sims-Williams (2012)3 for Christian texts in Syriac script, and Boyce (1960)4 for texts in Manichaean script (she includes all, not just Sogdian texts, in M script, so refer to her topic index).
+Pick up Reck (2006) for Manichaean (in content) texts written in Sogdian script, Sims-Williams (2012) for Christian texts in Syriac script, and Boyce (1960) for texts in Manichaean script (she includes all, not just Sogdian texts, in M script, so refer to her topic index).
 Morano is preparing a more detailed catalogue of Sogdian texts in Manichaean script, but for now only his ‘work-in-progress’ is available (Morano, ‘A Working Catalogue of the Berlin Sogdian Fragments in Manichaean Script’).
-See also Reck’s catalogue of Buddhist fragments in Sogdian/formal scripts and of magic/medical/miscellaneous fragments in Sogdian script are expected to be published soon.
-These catalogues are extremely useful since they definitely replace (though concord with) the old, extremely ambiguous and confusing, find-signature system that was previously in use.
+See also Reck’s catalogue of Buddhist fragments in Sogdian/formal scripts (2016) and of Christian/magic/medical/miscellaneous fragments in Sogdian script (2018).
+These catalogues are extremely useful since they definitively replace (though concord with) the old, extremely ambiguous and confusing, find-signature system that was previously in use.

-The Stein collection of the British Library holds texts from Dunhuang, as well as Turfan and some other Central Asian sites.
-There exists no catalogue as such for the Sogdian texts, but they are comparatively few in number and have mostly all been published with good descriptions in Reichelt (1928–1931)6 and Sims-Williams (1976)7, with MacKenzie (1970)8 and (1976)9 being updated re-editions of certain texts.
-Further re-editions of the ‘Ancient Letters’ will be discussed in part 2.
+LONDON: The Stein collection of the British Library holds texts from Dunhuang, as well as Turfan and some other Central Asian sites.
+There exists no catalogue as such for the Sogdian texts, but they are comparatively few in number and have mostly all been published with good descriptions in Reichelt (1928–1931) and Sims-Williams (1976), with MacKenzie (1970) and (1976) being updated re-editions of certain texts.
+Further re-editions of the ‘Ancient Letters’ will be discussed below.
 These texts are usually referred to by name rather than shelf or catalogue number.

-The Russian Academy of Sciences possesses two major collections of Sogdian texts, the Mugh documents (more on which in part 2), and fragments from Turfan.
+ST. PETERSBURG: The Russian Academy of Sciences possesses two major collections of Sogdian texts, the Mugh documents, and fragments from Turfan.
 The collections have presumably been digitized as part of the IDP agreement, but are not yet available online.
-Ragoza (1980)10 is a catalogue and edition of the Sogdian Turfan fragments in Russian, but must be used with caution and supplemented with later re-editions.
+Ragoza (1980) is a catalogue and edition of the Sogdian Turfan fragments in Russian, but must be used with caution and supplemented with later re-editions.
 These fragments are referred to by L-number (for Leningrad).

-The Pelliot collection in the Bibliothèque Nationale holds about 30 Sogdian texts from Dunhuang (often referred to by P-number), and a handful of Sogdian-Uighur texts also from Dunhuang.
-There is no separate catalogue, but a description of all the Sogdian fragments is included in the edition of Benveniste (1940)11, and Sogdian-Uighur texts in Sims-Williams–Hamilton (1990)12.
+PARIS: The Pelliot collection in the Bibliothèque Nationale holds about 30 Sogdian texts from Dunhuang (often referred to by P-number), and a handful of Sogdian-Uighur texts also from Dunhuang.
+There is no separate catalogue, but a description of all the Sogdian fragments is included in the edition of Benveniste (1940), and Sogdian-Uighur texts in Sims-Williams–Hamilton (1990) and (2015).

-The Ōtani collection houses a number of Sogdian fragments, most quite small, which were catalogued and edited by Kudara, Yoshida & Sundermann (1997)13, in Japanese.
+KYOTO: The Ōtani collection houses a number of Sogdian fragments, most quite small, which were catalogued and edited by Kudara, Yoshida & Sundermann (1997), in Japanese.
 These fragments are referred with an O plus catalogue-number (e.g. O7543).

-There are some smaller holdings of Sogdian texts, none of which exceed more than a few fragments each.
-These include the Mannerheim collection in Finland (see Sims-Williams & Halén 1980)14.
+Finally, there are some smaller holdings of Sogdian texts, none of which exceed more than a few fragments each.
+These include the Mannerheim collection in Finland (see e.g. Sims-Williams & Halén 1980).